zawzaww/android-guides/README.md

   - How to Add Awesome Kernel Features
   - How to Update Latest upstream Linux Kernel version
 - Building Pure Android OS for Android Devices from SourceCode
-- Building CustomRecovery (TWRP) for Android Devices from SourceCode
+- Building Custom Recovery (TWRP) for Android Devices from SourceCode

 This Repo is for only my Myanmar friends and Tutorials.